“Robert Cohn was once middleweight boxing champion of Princeton.”

-In Hemingway’s The Sun Also Rises, we encounter a series of vignettes that tell a story of a group of expatriate Americans as they roam around postwar Europe.
+In Hemingway’s The Sun Also Rises, we encounter a series of vignettes that, together, tell the story of a group of expatriate Americans as they roam around postwar Europe.
 In a certain light, it is a tale of two cities: Paris and Pamplona, two cities of celebration divided only by an Arcadian excursion to the Pyrenees (in England The Sun Also Rises was published as Fiesta, an early working title).

 Jake Barnes is a modern tragic hero with an ancient disposition for classical virtue.
-He is plagued by the apparent meaningless of modern life -a life not governed by old narratives of faith in the gods and human greatness in battle.
-The Sun Also Rises is like a Sisyphean cycle -it opens as Barnes, Lady Brett, and others are roaming around Paris in the evening, seemingly without greater purpose, and the novel closes in a similar fashion – Barnes picks up Lady Brett from a failed affair with a bullfighter and they ride off in a taxi as the sun is setting.
+He is plagued by the apparent meaningless of modern life -a life not governed by old narratives of faith and human greatness in battle.
+The Sun Also Rises is like a Sisyphean cycle -it opens as Barnes, Lady Brett, and others are roaming around Paris in the evening, seemingly without greater purpose, and the novel closes in a similar fashion – Barnes picks up Lady Brett from her escapade of a failed affair with the matador.
+Barnes and Lady Brett ride off in a taxi together as the sun is setting.
 Barnes is with the woman he loves, but can never have her.

-Appropriately, the title of the novel alludes to the King James translation of the book of Ecclesiastes -thought to be King Solomon’s Heraclitean despair after the loss of his son.
-Ecclesiastes, the most Epicurean book of the Old Testament, explores the tragic and apparent nihilism that haunts philosophers.
-One can recall numerous Shakespearean passages that demonstrate the same kind of thinking that once someone is exposed to the philosophic art of inquiry, he runs the risk of embracing fatalism, provided that he is not courageous and virtuous in his endeavor.
-In King Solomon’s poem, Hemingway chose to highlight the rising sun, not the setting sun.
-Perhaps the novel is not a work of despair, but rather a work of redemption -a kind of Nietzschean redemption of joy through stoic suffering, despite painting a bleak picture of modern life.
+Appropriately, the title of the novel alludes to the King James translation of the book of Ecclesiastes -popularly thought to be King Solomon’s Heraclitean despair after the loss of his son.
+Ecclesiastes, perhaps the most Epicurean book of the Old Testament, explores the tragic and apparent nihilism that haunts the philosophers, as they contemplate the nature of life.
+It is the same fatalistic sentiment echoed by certain Shakespearean characters.
+By alluding to Ecclesiastes in the title of the book, Hemingway chooses to highlight the rising sun, not the setting sun.
+Perhaps the novel is not a work of despair, but rather a work of redemption -a kind of Nietzschean redemption of joy through suffering.